ezeoleaf/awesome-golang-repositories/README.md

 [atomix](https://github.com/atomix/atomix): A Kubernetes toolkit for building distributed applications using cloud native principles
 [gocover-cui](https://github.com/Mapana/gocover-cui): Imitation go tool cover -html for display terminal
 [Alert-System](https://github.com/Aleena48/Alert-System): An Alert notification service is an application which can receive alerts from certain alerting systems like System_X and System_Y and send these alerts to developers in the form of SMS and emails.
 [goshs](https://github.com/patrickhener/goshs): A SimpleHTTPServer written in Go, enhanced with features and with a nice design
+[simple-dictionary](https://github.com/motnip/simple-dictionary): This is a simple Golang project I used to play around with Go.
+The project aims to be an online dictionary.